ezpzlmnsqz1337/BigRobotArmFirmware/README.md

     - `0d`, `0a` - char \r, char \n
     - `c8` - uint8_t command success id
     - `0d`, `0a` - char \r, char \n

-## Composite command (sequences)
-# Begin
-- `BEGIN Ix` after this command any command sent will be added to buffer to be executed when [End](#End) command is received. *x* is number of repetitions of the sequence.

-# End
-- `END` starts execution of commands in buffer for number of iterations set after the [Begin](#Begin) command.

-# Example
-- `BEGIN I5` start of sequence, number of interations is 5
-- `G0 B100 S200 E300 WR400 W300` move the arm to B100 S200 E300 WR400 W300
-- `G0 B0 S50 E5000 WR1500 W0` move the arm to B0 S50 E5000 WR1500 W0
-- `END` executes the sequence (the two commands above) 5 times